Chime vs Cash App: Fees, APY & Overdraft Compared

 Cash App dominates peer-to-peer payments because of sheer scale.
 With 50+ million users, chances are the person you're paying already has the app.
 You enter their $cashtag, phone number, or email, type the amount, and tap send.
 Money arrives in their Cash App balance instantly at no cost to either party.

-Beyond cash, you can send fractional stock shares or bitcoin to other users directly.
+Beyond cash, you can send fractional stock shares or Bitcoin to other users directly.
 The social aspect matters too: when you request money, Cash App notifies the other person and makes it easy for them to pay with one tap.

 Chime Pay Anyone

 Chime takes a different approach: you can send money to anyone with a debit card, whether or not they use Chime.
 The recipient doesn't download an app, create an account, or verify their identity.
-They just receive the money on whatever debit card you specify.
+They receive the money on whatever debit card you specify.

 Pay Anyone uses Visa Direct, so transfers typically arrive within minutes.
 Chime charges no fee for sending.
-The limitation is that you need the recipient's debit card number, not just their phone number or email.
-That makes it less convenient for casual splits with friends but useful for paying people who refuse to download yet another payment app.
+The limitation is that you need the recipient's debit card number, not their phone number or email.
+That makes it less convenient for casual splits with friends but useful for paying people who refuse to download another payment app.

 Cash App wins for pure P2P volume and ecosystem reach.
 Its massive user base means you'll rarely encounter someone without an account.
-Chime's Pay Anyone offers more flexibility when sending to people outside the fintech world, since recipients only need a debit card to receive funds via ACH or bank transfers.
+Chime's Pay Anyone offers more flexibility when sending to people outside the fintech world, since recipients only need a debit card.
+If you want to see how Cash App compares against another major payment app, read our Cash App vs PayPal breakdown.

-Overdraft and Borrowing Options
+How Do Overdraft and Borrowing Options Compare?

 Running short before payday can happen to anyone.
 How each platform handles overdraft situations can either save you from fees or put you deeper in debt.

-Chime's SpotMe
+How Does Chime's SpotMe Overdraft Work?

 SpotMe lets you overdraw your Chime checking account by up to $200 with no fees, no interest, and no tips required.
 Traditional banks charge $35 per overdraft transaction.
 Chime charges zero.